Skip to main content

 • Physical therapy: Plays a vital role in treating neck pain.
 It enhances neck and shoulders ROM, strength, proprioception, and coordination.
 Physical therapy can also help reduce inflammation and improve nerve function.

 • Traditional Chinese medicine decreases inflammation and relieves pain using acupuncture.
 One popular approach for treating neck pain is acupressure.
 This is done by putting acupuncture needles with pressure on specific body parts to relieve pain and stress.
 Many acupressure points reduce inflammation, ease tension headaches, and improve blood flow.
+A similar concept is practiced by local hijama therapists who tend to use cupping as a therapy, which works by acupressure.
+They use either plastic cupping therapy sets or glass cups on pressure points.

 • Chiropractic treatment: To restore motion and enhance function, chiropractors concentrate on manually manipulating your spine.